chrislewiscodes/Flont/README.md

 # Flont
 A Javascript library for creating interactive web font specimens.
+Demo: https://flont.chrislewis.codes/

 Web designers can style up their own specimen layout, then plug in Flont to hook up form controls to modify various aspects of the specimen's typography.
 Flont's showcase